llelik/storagegrid-audit-analysis-calc/README.md

 ##### Complete Audit Log File

+- Only this option is meant to be used with the R script

 ```shell
 python3 ./sg_audit_csv_converter.py audit.log out-file.csv debug.txt
 ```

 ##### Partial Audit Log File

+- Does not have data required for the R script
 - If you want one of the following, this mode is for you:
   - Cut down on the file size and processing requirements (resources, time, disk space)
   - Somewhat (but not completely) limit the amount of possibly private or confidential data included in these reports (feel free to change)